 The Supervisory Board meets at least once every six months and must approve the decisions of the Management Board on certain activities.
 These include measures that could lead to a significant change in business activities within the scope of the articles of association or to a fundamental change in the net assets, financial position, or results of operations of the BGE, including major investments.

 Regular reporting by the Management Board to the Supervisory Board is carried out according to Section 90 of the German Companies Act (AktG).
 It includes, for example, the intended business policy and other fundamental questions of corporate planning (especially financial, investment and personnel planning) as well as the development of the BGE (especially profitability, sales, and the position of the company).

-Jochen Flasbarth, State Secretary, Federal Ministry for the Environment, Nature Conservation and Nuclear Safety
+Jochen Flasbarth, State Secretary of the Federal Ministry for the Environment, Nature Conservation and Nuclear Safety

 Chairman of the BGE Supervisory Board

 – Jochen Flasbarth

 Gregor van Beesel, certified engineer (cartography), BGE, Peine (employee representative)